adrianN/adrianN.github.io/markdown/learning_japanese.markdown

 * The [NHK Easy News](http://www3.nhk.or.jp/news/easy/) provide audio for their articles in slow Japanese.
 Together with the text that makes them easy to understand.
 If they are already too easy for you, they have a link to the normal news article for adults.
 For me, normal news are way too hard though.
 * [NHK Kokokoza](http://www.nhk.or.jp/kokokoza/) Videos that repeat subjects from school for Japanese students.
 This is real spoken Japanese at native speed.
 They're very well done.
 [Basic English](http://www.nhk.or.jp/kokokoza/tv/basiceng_sp/) in particularly easy to understand.
 In general, I think that these are reasonably easy to understand, because you should already be familiar with the topic from school.
+* [Try It](https://www.youtube.com/channel/UCcj-cHmS0uD91MLjtdiN89Q) More videos with subjects from school.
+There are nearly 4000 videos here.

 [^1]: Currently I learn seven new words each day, but on average I also forget one or two old words...
 [^2]: For example "Verb(a)なければなりません" is often taught as "have to do Verb".
 You have to remember to inflect the verb to end with an あ and then add this long sequence of syllables.
 I find it a lot easier to remember that you negate the verb (make it end with ない), then inflect it to the conditional form (なければ) and then add "won't do" (lit. won't become) to get "If you don't Verb, it won't do."
 Anyway, this is not really important for this page, but examples like the above make me prefer "real" grammar texts over the formulaic approach I encountered in textbooks.